Ukraine rebels ignore Putin call to delay self-rule vote

 In Washington, the State Department said Kerry had also spoken to Yatseniuk, who proposed with Ukraine's interim president the creation of a "Round Table" to resolve the conflict.
 This would draw in political forces and civil groups in all regions, with international mediators asked to help.

-Ukraine's Foreign Ministry said the plan, drawn up by the Swiss chair of the Organisation for Security and Cooperation in Europe had "some common ground" with its own proposals.
+Ukraine's Foreign Ministry said the plan, drawn up by the Swiss chair of the Organization for Security and Cooperation in Europe had "some common ground" with its own proposals.

 The referendum has become seen as a vital step by many in Ukraine's industrial east, fired up over what the rebels, and Moscow, call the "fascist" government in Kiev that took over after street protests ousted a pro-Moscow president in February.